Fred Gamble (racing driver): Early life

 Fred Kesner Gamble was born on March 17, 1932, in Pittsburgh, Pennsylvania.
 His family moved to Fort Lauderdale, Florida, after the Second World War.
 During his time at Fort Lauderdale, he was exposed to sports cars, which gave him a passion for motorsports.
 He would later get a job at a local race track selling refreshments, which allowed him to make connections with racers.
 Gamble graduated from Fort Lauderdale High School in 1950 and joined the Air Force as a radio operator during The Korean War.
 After leaving the military, he attended California Polytechnic State University, and later the University of Florida.
 He was involved with racing clubs at both schools.

 Racing

-During his last semester in college, he spotted a disassembled Crosley Hot Shot, and talked its owner into a straight trade for his Zündapp motorcycle.
+During his last semester in college, Gamble spotted a disassembled Crosley Hot Shot, and talked its owner into a straight trade for his Zündapp motorcycle.
 Gamble discarded the body and in the local VW dealership (was a part-time salesman) fabricated a feather-weight aluminum body, stock 750cc motor and called his HM special a Gambini MK1 and on his soon to earn international license, himself – Fredrico Gambini!